The logo for Lawn.com.au

 To grow potatoes in winter, start by planting them in late March or early April.

-Herbs to plant in winter in Australia
+Herbs to grow in winter

 Rosemary

-Rosemary is a hardy plant that can withstand cold temperatures, making it a good choice for winter gardening.
+Rosemary is a hardy plant that can withstand cold temperatures, making it a good herb choice for winter gardening.

 A few weeks of chilly weather each year helps to promote more compact growth for rosemaries.

-• During its active growing season, rosemary will need to be watered about once per week.
+During its active growing season, rosemary will need to be watered about once per week.

 Thyme